-Based on the conditions documented on site, the shoreline frontage is likely classified as Type 2 habitat providing general movement and foraging habitat for a variety of fish species, however, note that an assessment of aquatic vegetation and nearshore fish habitat during the growing season (June 15-September 15) was not completed.
+Based on the conditions documented on site, the shoreline frontage is likely classified as Type 2 habitat providing general movement and foraging habitat for a variety of fish species, however, note that an assessment of aquatic vegetation and nearshore fish habitat was assessed in the use of in season photos provided by the client and not completed during the growing season (June 15-September 15).

 Baptiste Lake supports a Lake Trout population.
 The impact assessment and mitigation measures section, therefore, focuses on potential impacts to water quality related to the development on the subject property.
 Lake Trout are sensitive to development activities that decrease water quality; attributed to both increase in phosphorous and decreases in dissolved oxygen in deep water habitat.
-The subject property is located in the east basin of Baptiste Lake which is currently classified as not at capacity for development.
+The subject property is located in the west basin of Baptiste Lake which is currently classified as at capacity for development.